xhaoahx/MyNotes/源码分析/Flutter RenderBox 源码分析.md

   /// child's [parentData] in the [BoxParentData.offset] field.
   @override
   void applyPaintTransform(RenderObject child, Matrix4 transform) {
-    assert(child != null);
-    assert(child.parent == this);
-    assert(() {
-      if (child.parentData is!
-BoxParentData) {
-        throw FlutterError.fromParts(<DiagnosticsNode>[
-          ErrorSummary('$runtimeType does not implement applyPaintTransform.'),
-          describeForError('The following $runtimeType object'),
-          child.describeForError('...did not use a BoxParentData class for the parentData field of the following child'), ErrorDescription('The $runtimeType class inherits from RenderBox.'),
-          ErrorHint(
-            'The default applyPaintTransform implementation provided by RenderBox assumes that the ' 'children all use BoxParentData objects for their parentData field. ' 'Since $runtimeType does not in fact use that ParentData class for its children, it must ' 'provide an implementation of applyPaintTransform that supports the specific ParentData ' 'subclass used by its children (which apparently is ${child.parentData.runtimeType}).'
-          ),
-        ]);
-      }
-      return true;
-    }());
     final BoxParentData childParentData = child.parentData;
     final Offset offset = childParentData.offset;
     transform.translate(offset.dx, offset.dy);